 Chicken Allergy Causes in Dogs

 A dog develops a chicken allergy when its immune system becomes overly sensitive to the ingredient.
-The dog’s body begins to identify chicken as dangerous, and allergic response is triggered every time your dog consumes it.
+The dog’s body begins to identify chicken as dangerous, and an allergic response is triggered every time your dog consumes it.

 Once your dog’s sensitivity to chicken develops, the problem can worsen.
 As your dog continues to eat the irritating food, its immune system responds more vigorously over time, inducing agonizing allergy symptoms.

 Some dogs are genetically predisposed to food allergies, while others may develop them along the way.
 Even if your dog has been eating the same food for years, it could suddenly develop an allergy to one or more ingredients.
 The exact reason for this is not known, but we know that a dog has to be exposed to the offending food more than once for sensitivity to develop.

 Chicken Allergy Symptoms